Lutheran Church of Christ in Nigeria

 The Lutheran Church of Christ in Nigeria (LCCN) is a major Lutheran denomination in Nigeria, a member of the Lutheran World Federation (LWF).

-It was established as an independent church in 1913 from the Sudan United Mission, Danish Branch (SUMD), known today as Mission Afrika.
+It was established as an independent church in 1913 from the Sudan United Mission, Danish Branch, known today as Mission Afrika.
 The LCCN now has 2,200,000 members in over 2,400 congregations nationwide.
 Members of the Lutheran Church of Christ in Nigeria are among the Christians and members of other religious groups being persecuted by Boko Haram, an Islamic terrorist organization.